RMLio/prov4itdata-web-app/docs/REPORT.md

 In general, our system is comparable to DTP, as it supports (and is extensible to) multiple data sources, and allows data import into SOLID pods (see [section](#data-portability)).

 ## Demonstrator

-- [x] TODO describe the current demonstrator
-- [x] TODO @gdm Please create a gif of a working demonstrator

 The upper part of the landing page provides the means for quickly initiating the transfer from a service to a [Solid] pod.
 Once the user selects the desired [RML Mapping][RML-mapping], the transfer can be initiated by clicking the Execute-button.
 Initially, the user will be prompted to authorize with the [Solid] pod and service defined as source in the [RML Mapping][RML-mapping].